Derivatives of Feynman-Kac Semigroups: Introduction

 where $//_t$ and $W_t$ are the usual parallel and damped parallel transports, respectively, and $B_t$ the martingale part of the antidevelopment of $x_t$ to $T_{x_0}M$.
 The process $k_t$ is chosen so that it vanishes once $x_t$ exits a regular domain (an open connected subset with compact closure and smooth boundary).
-In particular, no assumptions are required on the tensor ${\Ric}_Z$.
-For the case in which ${\Ric}_Z$ is bounded below with $k_t = (T-t)/T$, our formula for $dP^V_tf$ reduces to that of \cite[Theorem~5.2]{ElworthyLi}.
+Imposing this condition on $k_t$ obviates the need for any assumptions on ${\Ric}_Z$.
+Conversely, if we assume ${\Ric}_Z$ is bounded below then we can choose $k_t = (T-t)/T$ and our formula for $dP^V_tf$ reduces to that of \cite[Theorem~5.2]{ElworthyLi}.
 Formulae in \cite{ElworthyLi} are derived from the assumption that one can differentiate under the expectation, and thus require global assumptions.
 Our approach, on the other hand, follows that of \cite{Thalmaier97} and \cite{APT} in using local martingales to obtain local formula for which no assumptions are needed.
-For the case in which $V$ is zero, our formula for $dP^V_tf$ reduces to that of \cite{Thalmaier97}.\\ \\ Our formula for $LP^V_Tf$ is given by Theorem \ref{thm:formhalf}.
-It states